JeanPerriault/nut-1/README.md

 ## Acknowledgements And Contributions

-The many people who have participated in creating and improving NUT are listed in the user manual <<Acknowledgements,acknowledgements appendix>>.
+The many people who have participated in creating and improving NUT are listed in the user manual [Acknowledgements](http://www.networkupstools.org/docs/user-manual.chunked/apb.html).